team-dev-docs/stylex-dev-docs-playground/dev-docs/context-javascript-stylexintro-app-page.tsx.md

 # StyleX Quickstart

-Welcome to the stylex simple tutorial quickstart.
-The goal of this tutorial is a 2 minute of project using <code>styleX</code> and <code>Next.js</code>.
+Welcome to the styleX simple tutorial quickstart.
+The goal of this tutorial is a 2 minute setup of a project using <code>styleX</code> and <code>Next.js</code>.

 ## Step One: Cd into the Next Directory